-As we look back on the past century, we have much to be satisfied with.
+Then, Now, and How looks back on the past century from the vantage point of 2118.
+We have much to be satisfied with.
 Today our planet is slowly returning to health.
 Humans have adjusted to a more extreme and chaotic climate.
 We have achieved a sustainable exchange with the rest of nature, we eat, we live in relative safety, we (mostly) get along with each other.
 In the process of restoring the environment, we have learned to cooperate and live together peacefully, respecting other people, other species, other orders.
 There is a rough equality among us across the planet.
 No one piles up riches and no one starves.

 We rule ourselves through autonomous councils, assemblies and associations, federated at local, regional and planetary levels.
 The only absolutes are human rights and the protection of nature.
 Among us there are as many different ways of organizing work and daily life as there are cultural traditions, political doctrines and even temperaments.
 People who are dissatisfied in one agricultural community or urban society have only to go work and live in another, more to their taste, and nowadays many people change place often, simply out of a love of adventure and to see the world.